lonestone/nest-sdk-generator/README.md

 Absolutely, the MIT license allows you to do that without any royalties or particular constraint.

+If you use this project to produce any kind of program, be it paid or not, we'd love to hear about it!
+Feel free to get in touch with us at [contact@lonestone.studio](contact@lonestone.studio) to tell us about your projects, so we can improve our tool even more with additional real-use cases.

 ## License

 This project is published under the terms of the [MIT License](LICENSE.md).